Mason Newman

 One of Mason’s most haunting works, The Beauty of Pain, shows a ballerina mid-performance, surrounded by scattered painkillers, her feet raw and bleeding from relentless dancing.

 At first glance, it’s elegant.
-Look again and it becomes something darker: a picture of sacrifice, of expectation, of being told to keep performing while quietly falling apart.
+Look again and it becomes something darker: sacrifice, expectation, and being told to keep performing while quietly falling apart.

 It’s a twisted take on scientific ambition and the consequences of playing God.
-Also, it’s a painting of a cat with weird, human baby legs – which is just hilarious and disturbing at the same time.
+Also, it’s a cat with weird human baby legs — which is just hilarious and disturbing at the same time.

 Collect Mason Newman